-Filing an accident claim with your insurance company is a pretty straightforward process.
-First, you’ll need to notify your own insurer, even if the other driver is at-fault.
+Filing an accident claim is a pretty straightforward process.
+First, you’ll need to notify your insurer, even if the other driver is at fault.
 If the other driver caused the accident, you’ll need to file a claim with their insurer.
 If the car accident was your fault, you’ll only need to file claims for collision coverage, MedPay, or PIP (if you have them).

 Below are a couple of common questions relating to filing claims in California: